Skip to content

 Work Speed

-Table traverse speed (crossfeed) is mainly controlled by the amount of down feed (depth) of cut.
-Because these can vary greatly depending on the operation, machine, and conditions, specific work speed rates can be hard to define.
+Table traverse speed (crossfeed) is mainly controlled by the amount of down feed (depth) of cut in the grinding process.
+Because these can vary greatly depending on the operation, machine, and conditions, specific work speed rates for grinding tools can be hard to define.
 The best speed is usually found through testing and can be pinpointed when there is no loss of speed or excessive wear on the wheel.

 Feed Rate

 Shortening the life of your diamond wheel is something you want to avoid.
 To ensure this doesn’t happen, be careful to not cut too deep.
 This can result in cracked wheels, burns, and chips.
-Depending on the application, many errors can occur as a result of this mistake.
+Depending on the application, this mistake can cause many errors.

 Cutting Fluids